Action-Dynamics Modeling and Cross-Temporal Interaction for Online Action Understanding: Method

 \subsection{Loss Function}

-To improve the accuracy of online action detection and anticipation, while enforcing logical consistency between anticipated future actions and their actual occurrences, we propose a multi-component loss function:
+To improve the accuracy of online action detection and anticipation, while enforcing logical consistency between anticipated future actions and their actual occurrences, we design a multi-component loss function:

-\textbf{Action Detection Loss $L_{d}$}: To accurately identify ongoing actions within the current frame, we employ a supervised cross-entropy (CE) loss defined as:$L_{d} =CE(y_{d},p_{d})$,where $y_{d} $ denotes the labels for current action detection, and $p_{d}$ represents the model’s predicted probability distribution for current actions.
+\textbf{Action Detection Loss $L_{d}$}: To accurately identify ongoing actions within the current frame, we employ a supervised cross-entropy (CE) loss defined as: $L_{d} =CE(\mathbf{y_{d},p_{d}})$,where $\mathbf{y_{d} }$ denotes the labels, and $\mathbf{p_{d}}$ represents the model’s predicted probability distribution for current actions.

-\textbf{Action Anticipation Loss $L_{a}$}:To facilitate precise anticipation of future actions, we define an anticipation loss, also employing cross-entropy, formulated as:$L_{a} =CE(y_{a},p_{a})$,where $y_{a}$ represents the future action labels, and $p_{a}$ denotes the predicted distribution of future actions.
+\textbf{Action Anticipation Loss $L_{a}$}:To facilitate precise anticipation of future actions, we define an anticipation loss, also employing cross-entropy, formulated as:$L_{a} =CE(\mathbf{y_{a},p_{a}})$,where $\mathbf{y_{a}}$ represents the future action labels, and $\mathbf{p_{a}}$ denotes the predicted distribution of future actions.

-\textbf{Logical Consistency Loss via ST Graph $L_{st}$}: To ensure logical coherence between the anticipated action distribution and the lpotential future cue, we introduce a Logical Consistency Loss based on Kullback–Leibler (KL) divergence.
-Specifically, we constrain the model's predicted future distribution $p(a_{a})$ to align with the distribution $p_{st}(a_{a})$ which represents the potential future cues inferred from the ST Graph.
-Accordingly, minimizing the loss $L_{st} =D_{KL} (p_{st}(a_{a})\parallel p(a_{a}) )$ encourages the model to produce potential future cues that are logically consistent with the actual future dynamics, thereby maintaining alignment between logical priors and predictions throughout training.
+\textbf{Logical Consistency Loss via ST Graph $L_{st}$}: To ensure logical coherence between the anticipated action and the intention, we introduce a Logical Consistency Loss based on Kullback–Leibler (KL) divergence.
+Specifically, we constrain the model's predicted future distribution $\mathbf{p(a_{a})}$ to align with the distribution $\mathbf{p_{st}(a_{a})}$ which represents the intention cue inferred from the ST Graph.
+Accordingly, minimizing the loss $L_{st} =D_{KL} (\mathbf{p_{st}(a_{a})}\parallel \mathbf{p(a_{a}) })$ encourages the model to produce intentions that are logically consistent with the actual future dynamics, thereby maintaining alignment between logical priors and predictions throughout training.

-Consequently, our complete optimization objective is a weighted combination of these three terms:$L =L_{d} +\lambda_{a} L_{a} +\lambda_{st}L_{st} $, where $\lambda_{a}$ and $ \lambda_{st}$ are hyperparameters controlling the balance among immediate detection accuracy, future action anticipation, and logical consistency between prediction and logic priors.
-By jointly optimizing these terms, our method ensures that the final representations integrate accurate action detection and anticipation capabilities.
+Overall, our complete optimization objective is a weighted combination of these three terms:$L =L_{d} +\lambda_{1} L_{a} +\lambda_{2}L_{st} $, where $\lambda_{1}$ and $ \lambda_{2}$ are hyperparameters controlling the balance among immediate detection, future anticipation, and logical consistency between prediction and logic priors.
+By jointly optimizing these terms, our method learns representations that support both accurate online action detection and anticipation.